Mathiasdrd/react-props-and-components/README.md

-<p class="red">IMPORTANT: THIS PROJECT WAS CREATED BY FOLLOWING THE FREE COURSE "LEARN REACT FOR FREE" FROM Scrimba.com.
+IMPORTANT: THIS PROJECT WAS CREATED BY FOLLOWING THE FREE COURSE "LEARN REACT FOR FREE" FROM Scrimba.com.
 I take no creative credit for this project and simply followed along with the instructions from the course.
 This project was used to learn some of the basics of React.
-In no way do I take any credit for the idea of the project nor the contents of this project. </p>
+In no way do I take any credit for the idea of the project nor the contents of this project.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).